Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part4.md

 }
 ```

 From the beginning, we start searching for the symbol that we need while simultaneously calculating CDF[low] along the way.
 Just as a reminder, CDF[low] is equal to the sum of all symbol frequency that came before the symbol that we looking for.
 That’s why we break from the loop after finding it.
 Symbols that should not be counted are handled by performing a bitwise AND with their corresponding value in the `Exclusion->Data` array.
-This operation simply returns 0 if symbol was masked, keeping `CumFreqLo` unchanged.
+This operation simply returns 0 if symbol have been masked, keeping `CumFreqLo` unchanged.

 After that, we either have found the symbol or not.
 Let’s first take a look at the case when we haven’t found the symbol that we need in the context (as it’s just a few line of code).
 In that case, we need to encode ESC.
-If we haven’t broken from the loop, then `CumFreqLo` already hold the sum of frequency for all symbols that were not masked out in current context.
+If we haven’t made `break` from the loop, then `CumFreqLo` already hold the sum of frequency for all symbols that were not masked out in current context.
 But we count our last symbol as being ESC.
 That mean, to have the ability to unambiguously decode every symbol, our Prob.scale must look like bellow, if we didn’t mask out any symbol (that’s a case for encoding from CM(N)).

 ```
 Prob.scale = Context->TotalCount + Context->EscapeFreq;